j3soon/ros2-essentials/kobuki_ws/README.md

 cd /home/ros2-agv-essentials/kobuki_ws
 ./script/kobuki-bringup.sh

-# Outside the container
+# or Outside the container
 cd /path/to/kobuki_ws/docker
 docker compose run kobuki-ws /home/ros2-agv-essentials/kobuki_ws/script/kobuki-bringup.sh
 ```

 If you have successfully connected to the Kobuki, you should hear a sound from it.
 Otherwise, there may be errors.
-You can try re-plugging the USB cable, reopening the Kobuki, or even restarting the container.
+You can try re-plugging the USB cable, restarting the Kobuki, or even restarting the container.

 <div align="center">
     <a href="./">